 And that’s it!
 Lulu xPress has a great preview tool so you can see what the calendar will look like.
 Now you can order a copy or two (or three!).
 And the calendar is saved in your account, so it’s easy to order more.

 Our amazing videographer and creative team built this quick video to show even more clearly how simple the Lulu xPress Calendar designer is:

 Ready for the New Year

 Okay, maybe just ‘ready for the fall’ will do for now.
-No matter how you want to look at it, diving in and creating next year’s calendar is a great way to prepare for the holidays.
+How ever you want to look at it, diving in and creating next year’s calendar is a great way to prepare for the holidays.
 And with Lulu xPress offering a simplified calendar designer, it’s never been easier!